mishoo/UglifyJS/README.md

 ### Compiler assumptions

-To allow for better optimizations, the compiler makes various assumptions.
+To allow for better optimizations, the compiler makes various assumptions:

-- `.toString()` and `.valueOf()` have not been overridden, and don't have side effects.
+- `.toString()` and `.valueOf()` don't have side effects, and for built-in objects they have not been overridden.
 - `undefined`, `NaN` and `Infinity` have not been externally redefined.
 - `arguments.callee`, `arguments.caller` and `Function.prototype.caller` are not used.
 - The code doesn't expect the contents of `Function.prototype.toString()` or